Bernard Łubieński: Religious life

 Łubieński was an indifferent scholar towards the end of his time at St. Cuthbert's where he failed to gain his school leaving certificate.
-This probably affected his initiative to join the Society of Jesus having attended a retreat at Manresa House, Roehampton led by Alfred Weld, from 30 August to 5 September 1964, after which his application was declined by the order.
+This probably affected his initiative to join the Society of Jesus having attended a retreat at Manresa House, Roehampton led by Alfred Weld, from 30 August to 5 September 1964, after which his application was declined by the congregation.
 Much to the disapproval of his father (and of an uncle who was a bishop, :pl:Konstanty Ireneusz Łubieński), Łubieński became a postulant in the Clapham Redemptorist community in 1864 and then entered their novitiate in England.
 After theological and philosophical studies in Witten, Netherlands, he was finally ordained in Aachen in Germany in 1870.
 He returned to England and went to Clapham to do pastoral work and look after Polish exiles in London.
 He travelled to Perth, Scotland to train in missionary work, visited Ireland and attended courses in Bishop Eton, in Liverpool while ministering to local people.
-In England, he worked as an archivist for the order and rose to be the Provincial bursar.
+In England, he worked as an archivist for the congregation and rose to be the Provincial bursar.
 In 1879 his brother, Roger, invited him on a furlough visit to Poland where he met the Austrian Redemptorist Provincial, who had been previously contacted by Łubieński's English provincial, Robert Coffin.
-Between them, they agreed that the order should expand its mission back into Poland.
+Between them, they agreed that the congregatiaon should expand its mission back into Poland.
 The Redemptorists had been expulsed from the Grand Duchy of Warsaw by Napoleon in 1809.

-In 1881 a former Dominican monastery was bought in Mościski, Przemyśl diocese, by the Austrian province of the order.
+In 1881 a former Dominican monastery was bought in Mościski, Przemyśl diocese, by the Austrian province of the Redemptorists.
 In 1882 having closed down his affairs in London, Łubieński returned to Poland — via Rome where twice he was granted an audience with Pope Leo XIII - after a 25-year absence, to participate in the re-introduction of the Polish Province of the Redemptorists and to be nearer to his large extended family.
 In 1885 he succumbed to influenza accompanied by paralysis, which after treatment, left him lame for the rest of his life.
 He was offered the See of Mohilev, but turned it down on grounds of poor health and because of his inclination for holding retreats, missionary work and writing.
 In any event, he identified strongly with the simple life of the French priest, Jean Vianney.
 He led retreats for all sections of society, including priests and religious.
 He became a respected and sought-after preacher and, as a descendant of a family of past Polish Primates, is said to have spiritually influenced four successive future Primates of Poland, (1900-1948).
 By the end of his ministry he is said to have conducted 244 missionary trips across all three Partitions of Poland, 508 retreats and refurbished 54 churches and built two.
-After his death in Warsaw, aged 86, those close to him opined that he had died in the "Odour of sanctity".
+After his death in Warsaw, aged 86, those close to him opined that he had died in the odour of sanctity.